-Determinations, sent to the Grant Recipient after receipt of response to resolution correspondence, will include
+Determinations, sent to the Grant Recipient after receipt of response to resolution correspondence, will include:

-- Based on the resolution response, TDA may determine that: - Additional documentation is required; - o The questioned are costs allowed or disallowed based on requirements of the Act, regulations and Grant Agreement terms: - Corrective action is necessary required for the Grant Recipient to resolve all weaknesses noted in administrative findings and ensure reporting compliance; and/or - Sanctions are necessary, when corrective actions are not performed and/or documentation. is not provided.
+- Based on the resolution response, TDA may determine that: - Additional documentation is required; - Questioned costs pertaining to CDBG funds that are identified in the single audit report, if any, are allowed or disallowed based on requirements of federal law, regulations, and terms of the Grant Agreement.
+Corrective action is required for the Grant Recipient to resolve all weaknesses noted in administrative findings, including repeat findings, and ensure reporting compliance; and/or - Sanctions are necessary when corrective actions are not performed and/or documentation is not provided.